Garmin eTrex Legend HCx review

 The new eTrex H-series uses MediaTek's MTK chipset, which compared favorably with the 60CSX's SiRFstar III chipset during my testing.

 The Legend HCx also performed well in accuracy tests.
-In a hike in a local park with relatively dense tree cover, the accuracy never dropped below 23 feet.
+In a hike in a local park with relatively dense tree cover, the accuracy was never worse than 23 feet.

 The other thing I noticed in comparing this unit to my 60CSx was the significantly brighter screen on the Legend HCx.